Hip-Hop and Spoken Word Therapy in School Counseling Developing Culturally Responsive Approaches

-This volume recognizes the need for culturally responsive forms of school counseling and draws on the author’s first-hand experiences of working with students in urban schools in the US, to illustrate how hip-hop culture can be effectively integrated into school counseling to benefit and support students.
+This volume recognizes the need for culturally responsive forms of school counseling and draws on the author’s first-hand experiences of working with students in urban schools in the United States to illustrate how hip-hop culture can be effectively integrated into school counseling to benefit and support students.

-Detailing the theoretical development, practical implementation, and empirical evaluation of a holistic approach to school counseling dubbed ‘Hip-Hop and Spoken Word Therapy’ (HHSWT), this volume documents the experiences of the school counsellor and students throughout a HHSWT pilot program in an urban high school.
-Chapters detail the socio-cultural roots of hip-hop and explain how hip-hop inspired practices such as writing lyrics, producing mix tapes, and using traditional hip-hop cyphers can offer an effective means of transcending White, western approaches to counseling.
-The volume foregrounds the needs of racially diverse, marginalized youth, whilst also addressing the role and positioning of the school counsellor in using HHSWT.
+Detailing the theoretical development, practical implementation and empirical evaluation of a holistic approach to school counseling dubbed "Hip-Hop and Spoken Word Therapy" (HHSWT), this volume documents the experiences of the school counsellor and students throughout a HHSWT pilot program in an urban high school.
+Chapters detail the socio-cultural roots of hip-hop and explain how hip-hop inspired practices such as writing lyrics, producing mix tapes and using traditional hip-hop cyphers can offer an effective means of transcending White, western approaches to counseling.
+The volume foregrounds the needs of racially diverse, marginalized youth, whilst also addressing the role and positioning of the school counselor in using HHSWT.

 Foreword by Dr. Christopher Emdin